 Many universities have instituted programs relating mathematics or statistics to one particular biological field.
 The goal of the biostatistics graduate program is to equip students to develop and apply the quantitative techniques of mathematics, statistics, and computing appropriate to medicine, biology, and other health science disciplines.

 Because of the excellence of the faculty and their involvement in diverse statistical applications, as well as the high caliber of the students, the department produces superb graduates at all levels.
 Students are recruited from programs in mathematics, statistics, and biology and are selected on the basis of outstanding quantitative ability.

 Ph.D. applicants who are interested in Statistical Genetics: review the information on this page.

-MS students interested in applying to the Ph.D. pathway: In order to be considered for the Ph.D.
+Current MS students in the UW Biostatistics Department interested in applying to the Ph.D. pathway: In order to be considered for the Ph.D.
 Pathway, a MS student must pass the MS Theory Exam at the Ph.D. level and have a minimum grade no lower than 3.0 in STAT 512/513 and BIOST 514/515.
 Application process: The student must submit a request to the Admission Committee to change from the MS to the Ph.D.
 Pathway along with a revised Personal Statement and a Letter of Recommendation from a Biostatistics faculty member supporting the change.
 The request and accompanying material should be submitted within two weeks after the results of the MS Theory Exam are known.
 The Admissions Committee will review the request and respond by the end of July before the beginning of the student’s second year.

-All necessary information for applying to the Graduate Program in Biostatistics can found on this website.
+All necessary information for applying to the Graduate Program in Biostatistics can be found on this website.
 Applicants should apply on-line according to the information presented in the “Application” section.

 If you have general questions about the application and admissions process, please refer to the “Application FAQs” section.
 Specific questions about your application and/or status can be submitted to: email@example.com.